Generating Cards

 What gets extracted?

-The card generator looks for:
+The card generator (whether via plugin or CLI) looks for:

 • New APIs or libraries you learned about